The Story (continued)

 Tommy doesn't agree with her - and at that instant, his words are proven to be true.
 The white-masked, supernatural killer resurrects himself.
 Fighting for her life in the never-ending struggle, she first conceals the children behind one door and then hides behind some slatted doors in another closet.
 Michael's pursuit is accompanied by piercing music, quick-cut editing, and real shock and suspense.
 Camera angles are from the victim's point of view.
 He bursts through the slats and grabs for her but she fights back by jabbing him through his mask with the sharp end of a metal clothes hanger.
 Momentarily blinded, he drops his knife again.
 She grabs for it and then stabs him with it.
 A second time, the killer lies dead and lifeless, and Laurie non-sensically throws away the knife.

-She directs the two children to go down the stairs and run out to a neighbor's house to call the police.
+Across the hall, she directs the two children to go down the stairs and run out to a neighbor's house to call the police.
 Behind her, the presumed-dead, white-masked figure sits up on the floor like a vampirish corpse rising stiffly from death, and he turns his whitish face toward her.
 The invincible can't be killed - he rises up again and again.
 Dr. Loomis sees Tommy and Lindsey screaming as they run from the house.
 As the killer grabs Laurie's neck and strangles her, she brushes the mask from Michael's face - (the only brief glimpse of the killer's face in the entire film and in the entire film series!).
 [Note: The actor whose face is revealed is not Nick Castle - referred to in the credits as the masked "The Shape", but Tony Moran - listed in the credits as the briefly-unmasked Michael Myers.]

 As Michael lets go of her neck to put his mask back on to restore his masked facade, Dr. Loomis rushes up the stairs and finally catches up with his prey.
 The doctor fires six rounds, emptying his gun into the masked figure.
-The crazed killer falls from the second floor balcony and tumbles to the ground below.
+The crazed killer is propelled backwards and falls from the second floor balcony and tumbles to the ground below.
 Bloodied and in near-shock, Laurie quizzically states:

 Laurie: [it]...was the boogey-man.